danielksb/springmvc-example/README.md

 Currently the following features are implemented:
  * user registration and login via Spring Security and a very simple custom authentication provider
  * test cases for controllers, models and integration tests
- * usage of MongoDB via Spring Data, see config in application-context.xml
+ * usage of MongoDB via Spring Data (must be activated)
+ * Hibernate and transaction management (must be activated)

  In progress:
   * simple CRUD operations in form of a blog-like message service